KSESEU/LLMPapers/README.md

 # LLM Papers & Related Works
-This repository is maintained by [Shenyu Zhang](https://github.com/ZSY-SZ) & [Runzhe Wang](https://github.com/sid0527).
+This repository collects papers and related works for Large Language Models (ChatGPT, GPT-3, Codex etc.).This repository is maintained by [Shenyu Zhang](https://github.com/ZSY-SZ) & [Runzhe Wang](https://github.com/sid0527).
 The automation script of this repo is powered by [Auto-Bibfile](https://github.com/wutong8023/Auto-Bibfile.git).

-This page categorizes the literature by the **Techniques**.
+.

 ## Papers